-The TSB41LV04A provides a 1.86 V nominal bias voltage at the TPBIAS terminal for port termination.
-The PHY contains four independent TPBIAS circuits.
+The TSB41AB1 provides a 1.86-V nominal bias voltage at the TPBIAS terminal for port termination.
 This bias voltage, when seen through a cable by a remote receiver, indicates the presence of an active connection.
-This bias voltage source must be stabilized by an external filter capacitor of 1.0 $\mu$ F.
+This bias voltage source must be stabilized by an external filter capacitor of 1 μ F. TPBIAS is typically V{DD}=0.2 V when the port is not connected to another node.

-The line drivers in the TSB41LV04A operate in a high-impedance current mode, and are designed to work with external 112- $\Omega$ line-termination resistor networks in order to match the 110- $\Omega$ cable impedance.
+The line drivers in the TSB41AB1 operate in a high-impedance current mode, and are designed to work with external 112- Ω line-termination resistor networks in order to match the 110- Ω cable impedance.
 One network is provided at each end of a twisted-pair cable.
-Each network is composed of a pair of series-connected 56- $\Omega$ resistors.
+Each network is composed of a pair of series-connected 56- Ω resistors.
 The midpoint of the pair of resistors that is directly connected to the twisted-pair-A terminals is connected to its corresponding TPBIAS voltage terminal.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair-B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k $\Omega$ and 220 pF.
-The values of the external line termination resistors are designed to meet the standard specifications when connected in parallel with the internal receiver circuits.
-An external operating currents.
-This current setting resistor has a value of 6.3-k $\Omega \pm 1$ %.
-This may be accomplished by placing a 6.34-k $\Omega \pm 1$ % resistor in parallel with a 1-M $\Omega$ resistor.
+The midpoint of the pair of resistors that is directly description (continued)

+connected to the twisted-pair-B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k Ω and 220 pF.
+The values of the external line termination resistors are designed to meet IEEE Std 1394-1995 when connected in parallel with the internal receiver circuits.
+An external resistor connected between the R0 and R1 terminals sets the driver output current, along with other internal operating currents.
+This current-setting resistor has a value of 6.34 k Ω ±1.0%.

-When the power supply of the TSB41LV04A is off while the twisted-pair cables are connected, the TSB41LV04A transmitter and receiver circuitry presents a high impedance to the cable and it does not load the TPBIAS voltage at the other end of the cable.
+When the power supply of the TSB41AB1 is off while the twisted-pair cables are connected, the TSB41AB1 transmitter and receiver circuitry presents a high impedance to the cable and does not load the TPBIAS voltage at the other end of the cable.
+Fail-safe circuitry blocks any leakage path from the port back to the device power plane.